Active Employees

 Can I expedite my service purchase buyback?

 You can expedite your service buyback by thoroughly reading the information sheets, providing complete and thorough answers on the forms, responding immediately to questions, and consolidating your questions (preferably by email) to minimize the number of communications back and forth to your buyback counselors.
-We will have a record number of service purchase applications due to CSIP and we will do our best to complete the service purchases, but we cannot guarantee that the service purchase request will be processed prior to your CSIP retirement date.

-I have questions about my Health Plan in Retirement, where can I find out more information?
+I have questions about my Health Plan in Retirement; where can I find out more information?

 Please visit our YouTube channel and view the Health Videos.
-If you have additional questions they will be answered in the Health Zoom Meeting you will have approximately one month before your retirement date.
+If you have additional questions, they will be answered in the Health Zoom Meeting you will have approximately one month before your retirement date.
 After your retirement application has been processed, a health benefits counselor will contact you and assist you with your questions.

 When will I need to enroll in Health Benefits for retirement?